Holmium acetate: Preparation

-Physical properties
+Physical properties and structure

-Holmium acetate's hemihepthydate decomposes at 105 °C, forming into a hemihydrate, further decomposing at 135 °C into an anhydride.
+Holmium acetate hemihepthydate decomposes at 105 °C, forming into a hemihydrate, further decomposing at 135 °C into an anhydride.
 Further adding heat will form Ho(OH)(CH3COO)2, HoO(CH3COO) then Ho2O2CO3, forming holmium oxide at 590 °C.

+According to X-ray crystallography, anhydrous holmium acetate is a coordination polymer.
+Each Ho(III) center is nine-coordinate, with two bidentate acetate ligands and the remaining sites occupied by oxygens provided by bridging acetate ligands.
+The lanthanum and praseodymium compounds are isostructural.
+In a second polymorph, holmium acetate has 8-coordination.
+A tetrahydrate has also been crystallized.

 Applications

 Holmium acetate is used in the manufacture of ceramics, glass, phosphors, metal halide lamps, and as a dopant in garnet lasers.
 It is also used in nuclear reactors to keep the chain reaction in check.